Juan Domingo de Borja

-Juan Domingo de Borja y Doncel (b. circa 1357 - d. ?) was the father of future Pope Callixtus III.
+Juan Domingo de Borja y Doncel (c.
+1357 – ?) was the father of Pope Callixtus III.
 He held the title over the Barony La Torre de Canals.
 He was a member of the House of Borja.
+He was born in the Spanish village of the same name, Borja.

 Biography

 Domènec made his fortune in Xàtiva, where he was involved in local commerce, specifically in the sugar trade.
 He was the son of Domènec I de Borja and Caterina whose family name is not known.

 On 2 February 1375, Domènec de Borja, believed to be the father of Callixtus III, testified in a document as a citizen of Xàtiva.